Inexpensive Power Backup Systems

 Check this out:

-• BESTEK 300W Power Inverter: This inverter connects to your car's cigarette lighter, providing AC outlets and USB ports for charging devices.
-Find it on Amazon here
+• BESTEK 300W Power Inverter (Amazon link): This inverter connects to your car's cigarette lighter, providing AC outlets and USB ports for charging devices.

 6. DIY Wind Power